RobinDenz1/adjustedCurves/README.md

 The main paper associated with this R-Package is:

-Robin Denz, Renate Klaaßen-Mielke, and Nina Timmesfeld (2022). *A Comparison of Different Methods to Adjust Survival Curves for Confounders*. arXiv:2203.10002v1
+Robin Denz, Renate Klaaßen-Mielke, and Nina Timmesfeld (2023). *A Comparison of Different Methods to Adjust Survival Curves for Confounders*.
+Statistics in Medicine.
+InPrint. <doi:10.1002/sim.9681>

 In addition, the relevant primary literature of the respective method should be cited.
 This can be found in the documentation of the method.